unepwcmc/web-components/README.md

 Features:
 - Import csv files as database records
-- Add filterable tables for the UI and csv export
+- Add filterable tables for the UI, with modals and csv export

 ## Getting up and running
 * bundle